Chance093/blog/HOW_TO_MANAGE_SSH_KEYS.md

 First thing we need to know is how we can create SSH keys that we can use to link to our GitHub/GitLab.
 There is a very easy way to do this in our terminals.

-1. Paste the text in your terminal, but change the email in the quotes to yours.
+1. Generate a key

 > ```bash
 > ssh-keygen -t ed25519 -C "your_email@example.com"
 > ```
+>
+> Make sure you change the email inside the quotes to an email of yours.
 >
 > This will generate a key using the ed25519 encryption algorithm, and uses the
 > provided email as a label so you can easily identify it.
 You can change the
 > algorithm you would like to use to encrypt your key, but GitHub recommends using